makandra/cloud_test/README.md

       Before do
         Capybara.current_driver = :cloud_test
       end
+      After do |scenario|
+          if scenario.failed?
+              CloudTest.upload_status_to_provider "failed", page.driver.browser.session_id, scenario.exception
           end
+        end
+    end
+The After hook updates the status in the dashboard of your provider.

 If you want to test your whether your login credentials work, you can use the following command: